matplotlib/governance/governance.md

 long-term well-being of the project, technically, financially, and as a community.

+No Council Members may report to the same person through employment or contracting.

 During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
 In these everyday activities, Council Members do